EL Course Overview

 This experiential learning rotation occurs after completion of first year and before second year in the program for a duration of 4 weeks (160 hours).

-Students will begin to participate in direct patient care activities under the supervision of a qualified preceptor and will apply skills learned in patient care courses.
+Students will begin to participate in direct patient care activities under the supervision of a qualified preceptor and will apply skills learned in Year 1 courses.

-Eight Immersion Visits of 3 Hours Each Over Terms 1 & 2 (2 x MAC, 2 x medSask, 4 x community pharmacy)
+Seven Immersion Visits of 3 Hours Each Over Terms 1 & 2 (5 x community pharmacy, 2 x medSask), and Professional Practice Project participation

-Students will observe and gain pharmacy exposure and experience in various health care settings and practice sites.
+Students will observe and gain pharmacy exposure and experience in various health care settings and practice sites such as at a community pharmacy and medSask.

 Students will complete service-learning in a health care setting or community-based organization to gain an appreciation of what care means to others.
+These interactions and activities will provide students with an opportunity to develop and practice skills including verbal and non-verbal communication, listening, empathy, and professionalism.
 Students will engage in written and verbal reflection of these experiences.

 Introductory Hospital Pharmacy Practice Experience (160 Hours)